shubhadeepb14/jmqt/examples/README.md

 12-15 10:33:49 [JMQTClient] INF : [MAIN] Sub to channel 'mychannel' status 1
 12-15 10:33:59 [JMQTClient] INF : [MAIN] Pub dummy data on 'mychannel'
 ```
-If the output looks like the above, it means that the client has been started properly.
-This client will have a client id as 'pyclient1' by default and will send a dummy data to channel 'mychannel' in every 10 seconds.
+If the output looks like the above, it means that the client **has been started** properly.
+This client will have a client id as **pyclient1** by default and will send a dummy data to channel **mychannel** in every **10 seconds**.

 ### Run the Web Client
-To run the web client, first 'cd' to the 'sample_angularjs_client' directory
+To run the web client, first open to the **sample_angularjs_client** directory
 ```
 cd sample_angularjs_client
 ```
 We need to put this folder in a web server in order to run the browser client.
-The simplest way is to use python3 'http.server'.
+The simplest way is to use **python3 'http.server'**.
 For production, we may use nginx or apache for hosting the web client.
 ```
 python3 -m http.server 8000
 ```